Q: What is the texture on the blade?

 A: Everything is made entirely by me.
 I do take on assistants from time to time to help with the most labor intensive steps but each piece will continue to be designed and assembled by myself.

 Q: How long do I have to wait for a knife?

 Q: Are the horse shoe rasp knives forged?

-A: No the horse shoe rasps are not forged, for these, I use a process called stock removal which involves many hours of grinding to remove the excess steel.
+A: No the horse shoe rasps are not forged, I use a process called stock removal which involves many hours of grinding to remove the excess steel.
 I do this in order to preserve the triangular teeth on one side of the blade.
 Once each blade is complete they are heat treated to maintain optimal hardness and sharpness.

 Q: How should I clean the teeth?

-A: You should brush your knife's teeth with a natural fiber brush or even a wire brush.
+A: You should brush your knife's teeth with a natural fiber or wire brush.

 Be sure never to put your knife in the dishwasher and always dry with a thick, absorbent cotton towel after you have washed the blade.

 Q: Will these knives rust?

 A: Yes and no. These are not stainless knives and with contact to water, food, air, etc, they will change and a patina will form with age.
 If you keep you knives very dry, only using a damp cloth to clean and drying right away, they may not ever rust.
-Mineral oil or coconut oil is great for preserving their shine.
+Mineral oil is great for preserving their shine.
 Mineral oil is recommended for the handles as well.
 If you are willing to take the extra steps in preserving these tools, they will age with grace over a very long time.

 Q: Have you ever cut yourself by accident?